NgothoHarrison/E-commerce/README.md

-A Full stack E-commerce Website built in python #Django
+A responsive Full stack E-commerce Website built in python #Django